digitaltembo/readings/_posts/2014-01-01-A-Storm-of-Swords-(A-Song-of-Ice-and-Fire,-#3).md

 ---
-title: "A Storm of Swords (A Song of Ice and Fire, #3)"
+title: "A Storm of Swords"
+subtitle: "(A Song of Ice and Fire, #3)"
 author: George R.R.
 Martin
 authorSort: Martin, George R.R.
 pageCount: 1177